-While Dresden may be known for its Altstadt (old town) and its many landmarks, the Neustadt or new town offers a lively alternative to crowds of tourists and souvenir sellers and offers some fun things to do while you are in Dresden.
+While Dresden may be known for its Altstadt (old town), its Christmas Markets, and its many landmarks, the Neustadt or new town offers a lively alternative to crowds of tourists and souvenir sellers and offers some fun things to do while you are in Dresden.
 In the 1990s, the Neustadt was known for its alternative scene and carefree attitude.
 Some of that attitude can still be seen in graffiti covered buildings and tattooed twenty-somethings, but the area is beginning to fill up with young families.
 From the Dresden Hauptbahnhof, city tram lines 7 or 8 will take you to the Neustadt.
 Visitors can also walk to Neustadt from Altstadt by crossing the Augustbrücke, a bridge spanning the Elbe.

 A popular destination in the Neustadt is the Elbwiesen or the riverbanks of the Elbe.
 On hot summer nights, the riverbanks become packed with people having parties, cookouts, or just relaxing.
 Concerts, outdoor movies and beer gardens are all hosted along the river, especially during summer months.

 A visible symbol of the Neustadt is the gilded sculpture the Goldener Reiter, situated at the head of the Hauptstraße on the Neustädter Markt square.
 The sculpture depicts King August the Strong astride his steed and is so brightly polished that it practically illuminates the square at night.
 The Hauptstraße is a pedestrian only street with shops and restaurants, including the Watze Brauereiausschank, a local brewery and café and a museum dedicated to the history of Dynamo Dresden football club and East German soccer.